cis1951/website-sp24/content/lectures/04-state-management/live-demo-04.md

 }
 ```

+## Step 12: Refactoring to Use `@EnvironmentObject` for Task List

+Remember how we said it's bad to use classes until absolutely necessary?
+Here, you can keep `TodoItem` a struct by using
+a `@EnvironmentObject` to store the list of tasks.
+Try it out yourself!
+You may also find `@StateObject` useful when
+initializing the object you use to keep track of the list of tasks.

 ## Conclusion

 Great!
 You've just created your first full app from scratch.
 You can now call yourself an iOS developer. 😎